Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 ```

 <!--
-The more you reduce the dependency that a component has, the better.
-It makes your components more
+- Reduce component dependency
-flexible and easy to use.
+- Promotes flexible and easy to use components

-Reasoning with global data is hard.
-When it's declared locally, it's less cognitive load on the
+- Reasoning with global data is hard
-reader.
-We have awQuick::Document, and it ends up being a bloated class with lots of members.
-Hard
-to understand, reason with.
-But we only ever access this in a single place.
 -->

 ---